 Where Crews are Hired

-There are, in fact, film productions where crews are "hired" for no pay at all.
-In such instances, the producer may offer the crew shares in the film or some other form of deferred payment -- the chance to make money if and when the film itself makes money.
-If nothing else, the opportunity to share in the profits of the film serves a considerable motivation for the crew to do its best and help maximize the film's chances for success.
+In fact, there are film productions where crews are "hired" for no pay at all.
+In such instances, the producer may offer the crew shares in the film or some other form of deferred payment—the chance to make money if and when the film itself makes money.
+If nothing else, the opportunity to share in the film's profits serves as a considerable motivation for the crew to do its best and help maximize the film's chances for success.

 Although the arrangement looks like exploitation, it benefits both producer and crew.
-How else can a filmmaker with little or no money for production get a crew?
+How else can a filmmaker with little or no money for production get a team?
 How else can inexperienced crew members get experience?
-Ultimately -- whether the film is a success or not and to at least some extent -- both sides get what they want: the filmmaker gets his movie made, and the new crew members get some valuable experience that they can put on their resumes.
+Ultimately—whether the film is a success or not- to some extent—both sides get what they want: the filmmaker gets his movie made, and the new crew members get some valuable experience that they can put on their resumes.

 What Do You Think?

 Making a career in film requires patience and perseverance.
 The production manager says, "No," don't take it personally.
 Keep working at it until you find a crack in the door, and you get your big break.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2007 Kenna McHugh